Mount Hua — Precipitous Mountain and Root of Chinese Culture

 What Is Mount Hua?

-Mount Hua or Mount Huashan, also named Huashan Mountain, is believed the most precipitous mountain in China, and the root (originate area) of Chinese culture.
+Mount Hua, or Mount Huashan, also called Huashan Mountain, is believed to be the most precipitous mountain in China and the root (origin area) of Chinese culture.

-Meanwhile, it is also a sacred place of Taoism Religion, with many ancient Taoism buildings scattering.
+Meanwhile, it is also a sacred place of Taoism Religion, with many ancient Taoism buildings scattered.

 Ancient Temples on Precipitous Peak, Photo by Yang Wenzhong.

 Important Data of Mount Hua.

 It is around 148 square kilometers large;

-Huashan has five main peaks, which formed a lotus flower shape;
+Huashan has five main peaks, which form a lotus flower shape;

 There are over 20 ancient Taoism temples.

 Painting of Lotus Flower Shaped Peaks of Huashan, by Tian Xuesen.

 Painted Pottery Basin of the Yangshao Culture — National Museum of China (Photo by Dongmaiying)

 Since Qin Shi Huang (259 BC — 210 BC), many emperors held a grand sacrificial ceremony there, but only at the foot of the mountains;

 Mount Hua is one of the most sacred places of the Taoism Religion.

 How Dangerous and Adventurous of Climbing Mount Hua?

-Considering the important geographical and cultural significance, however, no emperors and very few scholars had climbed on top of the mountains in history.
+Considering the important geographical and cultural significance, few emperors and scholars have climbed to the top of the mountains in history.

-The most important reason is dangerous, precipitous peaks made it impossible for hiking the mountain.
+The most important reason is that dangerous, precipitous peaks made it impossible to hike the mountain.

-Until the Tang Dynasty (618 — 907), people started to build roadways in Huashan Mountains, though most were quite narrow and difficult to use.
+Until the Tang Dynasty (618 — 907), people started to build roadways in Huashan Mountains, though most were relatively narrow and difficult to use.

 Today, besides taking cable cars, climbing to the top is still one of the most adventurous and dangerous hiking trails.

 Narrow, Vertical Stone Stairs

 Who and Why Built the Plank Walks on Mount Hua?

-Taoist master He Zhizhen (1212 — 1299) built the plank roads using only wooden rafters and stone nails, to practice Taoism on the reclusive and mythical top.
+Taoist master He Zhizhen (1212 — 1299) built plank roads using only wooden rafters and stone nails to practice Taoism on the reclusive and mythical top.

 The iron chains are added for visitors to hold onto, and the wooden planks are fastened and would be replaced regularly.

 Plank Roads and Added Iron Chains on Cliff Face of Huashan Mountain

 Who Are the Main Deities of Mount Hua?